MikkoDT/MEXE_Electives_2_Finals_Project_Machine_Learning_2025/MEXE_E2_Finals/Calaton_Perez_SY-2020-2021-Masterlist-of-Schools-Address/README.md

 ## 5. Key Insights
 - The Linear Regression model shows a clear relationship between school-related features and the target variable.
-- Predictions are generally reasonable, but errors still exist, suggesting other factors may influence the outcome.
+- Predictions are generally reasonable, but some errors remain, indicating that additional factors may influence the outcome.
-- Some features contribute more strongly than others, emphasizing the importance of feature selection.
+- Certain features contribute more strongly than others, highlighting the importance of proper feature selection.

 ---